'Jersey Shore' star's ex-girlfriend arrested in Vegas fight

 Harley and Ortiz-Magro have a young daughter together.

-Records showed Harley was released from jail pending an initial court appearance.
+Records show Harley was released from jail pending an initial court appearance.

 Comments